kadikraman/react-native-beyond-basics/docs/persist-data.md

 ---
-sidebar_position: 9
+sidebar_position: 7
 ---

 # Persisting Data

-## Commit

-**b33b44bec49b09810229e79b0023fb2dc8be877d**

-Currently, our past recorded moods will disappear as soon as we close the app.
-This is not desired behaviour in the long run.
-We'd like all past moods to be saved locally.
+Now we have have a nice way to input and store moods.
+However right now, all our data is stored in-memory - meaning that when we refresh the app, all the data will disappear.
+This is not ideal in the long run - we'd like to have all our past mood to be saved locally.

+## Async Storage

-The simplest way of storing data across app launches is using [Async Storage](https://github.com/react-native-async-storage/async-storage).
+The most straightforward way of storing data across app launches is using [Async Storage](https://github.com/react-native-async-storage/async-storage).
 This is the native equivalent of `localstorage` from the web and works very similarly.
 It is a key-value store of data, scoped to the current app.
+The main difference is unlike `localstorage`, accessing `AsyncStorage` is an asynchronous operation as the name suggests.

 ## Install Async Storage

-To install Async Storage, run
+To install Async Storage, run:

 ```sh
 yarn add @react-native-async-storage/async-storage